Compare Uninsured/Underinsured Motorist (UM/UIM) Coverage: Rates, Discounts, & Requirements [2023]

 Uninsured/Underinsured Motorist Requirements By State

-What uninsured motorists insurance you need to drive legally will vary from state to state.
+What uninsured motorist insurance you need to drive legally will vary from state to state.
 You may have to carry uninsured and underinsured motorist insurance in some states, while in others, you may need to carry neither or just one of these coverages.
-To see what the requirements for these coverages are in your state.
+Here are the minimum car insurance requirements in your state.

 According to the Insurance Information Institute (III), 20 states and the District of Columbia have a mandatory requirement for this type of coverage.
 As you can see from the table above, you don’t have to carry uninsured or underinsured motorist insurance in some states unless you wish to.
 You may have to carry one of these coverages or both in other states.